 The Mai-Kai… it’s hard to describe, as so many thoughts and emotions come to mind when thinking of this mid-century icon.
 Upon arriving and driving over the wood-planked bridge, you realize you are entering another world of enchantment and beauty.

-In the 1950s, two brothers from the Chicago area, Robert and Jack Thornton, set their sights on building one of the most amazing Polynesian restaurants in the world.
+In the 1950s two brothers from the Chicago area, Bob and Jack Thornton, set their sights on building one of the most amazing Polynesian restaurants in the world.
 As Bob Thornton told The Miami Herald in 1974, “The region generally was on the move, and Fort Lauderdale had no specialty restaurants outside of steak houses.”
-After Bob left the service and Jack left college, the brothers trained at bars pouring drinks and toured all the leading Polynesian restaurants in the country, including Hawaii.
-With $100,000 of their own and their parents’ money, a reluctantly granted bank loan and two of the top men from Don the Beachcomber’s in Chicago (Mariano Licudine as Master Mixologist and Kenny Lee as Master Chef) — the brothers managed to open the Mai-Kai in December 1956 on a barely populated slice of U.S. 1 in Fort Lauderdale, FL, a sleepy but growing tourist town.
-The restaurant had four rooms, a small bar and could seat 225 people for dinner.
+After Bob left the Armed Forces and Jack left college, the brothers trained at bars pouring drinks and toured all the leading Polynesian restaurants in the country, including Hawaii.
+With $100,000 of theirs and their parents’ money, a reluctantly granted bank loan and two of the top men from Don the Beachcomber’s bar in Chicago (Master Mixologist, Mariano Licudine and Master Chef, Kenny Lee) the brothers managed to open the Mai-Kai in December 1956 on a barely populated slice of U.S. 1 in Fort Lauderdale, FL.
+The locale was a sleepy but growing tourist town and the restaurant started with four rooms and a small bar – all together, seating 225 people for dinner.

 The Thornton brothers never could imagine what would happen next.
 Two nightly shows often turned into four and five from popular demand, with the last patrons leaving at 5am.
 The success was overwhelming with celebrities from the Rat Pack to Johnny Carson flying in to experience what everyone was raving about.
 The impeccable cuisine, the cocktail creations, the beat of the tribal drums and the beauty of the Mai-Kai women were to be trademarks still present today.